SyneRBI/PETRIC-UCL-EWS/README.md

 git push origin --tags
 ```

-## Branches
-- Algo1, BSREM with Barzilai-Borwein step size
-- Algo2, BSREM with cursed preconditioner
-- Algo3, Adam

-## Implemented Approaches
+## Approaches
+To compute the number of subsets we use the functions in **utils/number_of_subsets.py**.
+This is a set of heuristic rules: 1) number of subsets has to be divisible by the number of views, 2) the number of subsets should have many prime factors (this results in a good herman meyer order), 3) I want at least 8 views in each subset and 4) I want at least 5 subsets.
+The function in **utils/number_of_subsets.py** is probably not really efficient.

+For TOF flight data, we do not use rule 3) and 4).
+If several number of subsets have the same number of prime factors, we take the larger number of subsets.

+All in all, this results in: 50 views (TOF) -> 25 subsets, 128 views -> 16 subsets and 252 views -> 28 views.

-### 1) Educated Warm Start
+### 1) Educated Warm Start (main_EWS_SAGA.py)

 To reduce the time required to reach the minimiser, we want to start closer to the minimiser.
-A better initialisation should reduce the number of steps an iterative algorithm needs and thus reduce the time.
+A better initialisation could reduce the number of steps an iterative algorithm needs and thus reduce the time.
 To this end, we employ a neural network, to learn a suitable initial image.

-As the feed-forward pass of a neural network is typically quite fast, the calculation of the initial image should only come with a small increase of computation time.
-Hopefully, this increase of computation is less than the saved time due to less iterations.
+We start with a few epochs of SGD and then move to SAGA.
+We use the BSREM preconditioner.

-### 2) Adam (adaptive moment estimation)
+### 2) Adam-SAGA (adaptive moment estimation)

 Adam is a popular first order stochastic optimisation algorithm heavily used in deep learning.
-Maybe Adam can also speed up convergence in PET?
-Here, we just implement the [Adam algorithm](https://arxiv.org/abs/1412.6980).
+Here, we combine ADAM with the gradient averaging from SAGA.

+We start with a few epochs of SGD and then move to SAGA.

+### 3) Full Gradient Descent (main_Full_Gradient.py)

+As a final submission, we do not make use of subsets at all.
+Using the full gradient goes against almost all empirical results, which show that the convergence can be speed by using subsets.
+Nonetheless, in our experiments we found that compared quite favourably to some other stochastic methods.
+Here, we use the Barzilai-Borwein step size rule.
+We use the BSREM preconditioner.

 ### Setup on Hydra